MINFinModel/minfin-py-public-release/README.md

-# CCG Energy Finance Analysis Toolkit
+# MinFin Energy Finance Analysis Toolkit

 A comprehensive toolkit for analyzing energy finance data, focusing on renewable energy projects and infrastructure financing.
 This repository contains multiple modules for different aspects of energy finance analysis.